synacor/frameworkless/README.md

 -----------------
 One very common feature is notably absent: there is no DOM abstraction.
 Taking yet another page from [Riot.js](https://github.com/moot/riotjs), DOM manipulation is left up to you, or to your library of choice.

-In the Quick Start example, a ridiculously thin DOM abstraction called [ford.js](https://github.com/developit/ford.js) is being used.
+In the [demo](http://github.com/synacorinc/frameworkless/tree/master/demo), a tiny DOM library called [ford.js](https://github.com/developit/ford.js) is being used.
 You are free to use whichever library you are most comfortable with - or no library at all.

 Perhaps you may find the need for complete abstraction of the DOM slowly fades away.